 Status: Preliminary designs for the Steep Hill culvert complete.
 Partial funding for Hermison culvert through EQIP.
-Seeking additional funding for designs and construction.
+Designs and implementation for the Hermison culvert approved for funding in the SRFB 2023 grant round.
+Seeking additional funding for implementation of Steep Hill culvert.and stage 0 restoration techniques.